How to Grow Cannas (Canna Lilies): The Complete Canna Flower Guide

 Though often called “bulbs,” cannas are not true bulbs as they multiply beneath the soil from a rhizome, an underground stem.

-Canna is hardy to USDA zones 8 to 11.
+Also known as Indian shot, canna is a sun-loving tropical or subtropical herbaceous perennial hardy in Zones 7-10.
 They’ll grow up to 8 feet tall in one season.

 “I decided that if I could paint that flower in a huge scale, you could not ignore its beauty.”